 The area of Sime Road in Singapore has a remarkable history as a former Second World War headquarters and camp.
 It was originally used by British troops, before being taken over by the Japanese military and used as a camp for prisoners of war.

-In this three-part feature, we meet Karien Van Ditzhuijzen – an expat resident from the area – who has spent a lot of time compiling research into this fascinating period.
-Following our interview, Karien writes her own account of Sime Road’s past.
-Finally, we interview Jon Cooper, who is performing archaeological work on Sime Road Camp and the Adam Park battleground.
+In this two-part feature, we meet KARIEN VAN DITZHUIJZEN – an expat resident from the area – who has spent a lot of time compiling research into this fascinating period.
+We also interview JON COOPER, who has carried out archaeological work on Sime Road Camp and the Adam Park battleground.

 What I discovered

 When Singapore fell, both civilian prisoners and POWs were sent to Changi prison.
-Several black-and-white houses had held groups of military prisoners at different times during the war, but I could not find any details of what happened on Adam Drive.
+Several black-and-white houses had held groups of military prisoners at different times during the war, but I couldn’t find details of what happened on Adam Drive.

-My search led me to Jon Cooper, a British historian who has done a lot of archaeological research into the battle of Adam Park, another black-and-white enclave just across the motorway from us.
-When I met up with him, he explained that the reason I had not been able to find out more about Adam Drive was that the name of the road had been changed: during the War, this area was known as Sime Road Camp.
+My search led me to Jon Cooper.
+This British historian has done a lot of archaeological research into the battle of Adam Park, another black-and-white enclave just across the motorway from us.
+When I met up with him, he explained why I hadn’t been able to find out more about Adam Drive.
+The name of the road had changed: during the War, the area was known as Sime Road Camp.

 In the lead-up to war, the British armed forces started to build shared headquarters on Sime Road.
 I can see Sime Road from our back garden; in fact, I can hear its traffic from my desk.
-They also started building new houses for their officers; but the Japanese occupied Singapore before these houses had been finished.
+They also started building new houses for their officers.
+However, the Japanese occupied Singapore before these houses had been finished.
 Only the concrete platforms and drains had been realised.

-The commander of the British troops, General Percival, and his staff had to abandon their new headquarters and retreat to Fort Canning, not long before they surrendered to the Japanese.
+The commander of the British troops, General Percival, and his staff had to abandon their new headquarters.
+They retreated to Fort Canning not long before they surrendered to the Japanese.
 If I climb to the highest point of our garden, and stand on my toes, I can see the outbuildings of these British military headquarters during the war.
-They called it the Green House, and it became the headquarters of the Japanese Camp Commander in Singapore during the occupation.
+They called it the Green House.
+It became the headquarters of the Japanese Camp Commander in Singapore during the occupation.

 In the last years of the war, the Japanese decided to move all civilian internees from the overcrowded Changi Prison to the fresh air and greens hills of Sime Road.
 The road where these houses are is now called Adam Drive, and I live in one of them.

 Walking around Adam Drive now, I see it with different eyes.
 My mind erases the trees that now cover the previously open and grassy valley.
 Everywhere I look, I try to place the photographs I’ve seen of the camp and the settings of the accounts I have read.
 In place of the houses, I imagine wooden huts.
 I picture a farm at the spot where my kids play on the swings.
 I plot the image of the Flying Dutchman pub over the carport that is now in its place.
-The work of Jon and his team is ongoing, and they have found some new researchers in me and my family.
-Who knows what else we will unravel?
+The work of Jon and his team is ongoing, and they’ve found some new researchers in me and my family.
+Who knows what else we will unravel about the history of Singapore and my neighbourhood?

-Sime Road was the Command and Control Centre for the RAF in Malaya, explains Jon.
+Sime Road was the Command and Control Centre for the RAF in Malaya, says Jon about this fascinating historical area.
 Both Adam Park and Sime Road became work camps in 1942: “After dumping a load of Australian POWs in Adam Park, the trucks carried on up the road and left the Brits in Sime Road.
 They rebuilt the attap huts that had been used by the RAF for accommodation, as they’d been badly damaged in the fighting.”

 At the end of 1942, when the POWs were sent off to work on the Thai-Burma railway, it seems that Sime Road Camp stood empty for a while.
 The POWs who started coming back in 1943 stayed just long enough to rebuild the houses and build a chapel, before being moved to Changi Prison.
 On the interior walls of the Sime Road Camp huts, they inscribed a heart-wrenching list of the few men who had survived the work in Burma and Thailand, and another of those who had not made it.